droka/home-chain/README.md

 Home-line is a meteorjs system. - See [https://www.meteor.com](https://www.meteor.com)

 It is a server based SPA (Single Page Appilcation)
 - Database is a mongodb.
-Business object are a json objects
+Business object are json objects

-  Example:
+  Example (A Topic object in the db):
 ```{
     "_id" : "HZLyywrw9Sppt7Z7g",
     "communityId" : "y38GnfKaWTgsmxrfB",